cysmith/neural-style-tf/README.md

 Send questions or issues: cysmith1010@gmail.com

-If you want to contribute, please try to:
-* Avoid esoteric one-liners.
-* Avoid unnecessary or nested lambda expressions.

 ## Memory
 By default, `neural-style-tf` uses the NVIDIA cuDNN GPU backend for convolutions and L-BFGS for optimization.
 These produce better and faster results, but can consume a lot of memory.
 You can reduce memory usage with the following: